Regulatory mode theory: Background

 The regulatory mode theory depicts how people approach situations to achieve the goal.
 This theory is part of E. Tory Higgins research in motivation theories and goal pursuit theories.
 People can either use the locomotion or the assessment method for goal-pursuit.
 E. Tory Higgins states, "When people self-regulate they decide what they want that they don’t currently have.
 They then figure out what they need to do to get what they want, and then they do it."
 People who are geared towards the locomotion mode are focused on moving and getting things done.
 In contrast, those that are strong in assessment will compare different goals and analyze different options.

 Locomotion and assessment

-A study done by Pierro, Giacomantonio, Pica, Kruglanski, and Higgins (2011) examined the ways locomotion and assessment affects procrastination and how people manage time.
+A study done by Pierro, Giacomantonio, Pica, Kruglanski, and Higgins (2011) examined the ways locomotion and assessment affect procrastination and how people manage time.
 The study found that assessment is positively related to procrastination and locomotion is negatively related to procrastination.
 To reach a certain goal, assessors have to analyze and compare a large amount of work.
 However, the locomotors were generally quicker to make decisions and act on them.
 The study emphasized that assessment orientation evaluates and analyzes in such detail that they delay making the decision quickly.
 Yet for the assessment-oriented individuals, they were more accurate in their decisions even though they took a longer time.
 These two regulatory modes reflect motivational styles for goal-pursuit.
 The motivation behind the assessment mode is accuracy and for locomotion mode it is action.